 - The salary threshold for applicants has been reduced to at least 100 % and not more than 160 % of the average gross annual salary in the member state of employment.
 Under the current scheme the threshold is 150 % minimum with no upper limit.

-- The EU Blue Card makes it mandatory for Member States to recognise professional experience as an alternative to higher education qualifications.
+- The EU Blue Card makes it mandatory for Member States to recognise professional experience as an alternative to higher education qualifications: Three years of work experience in the past seven years will apply instead of a diploma for applicants that will work in the ICT.

 Ireland and Denmark will not apply the new Blue Card Directive.
 These countries also did not adopt the current EU Blue Card Directive.